stefaan-coussement/Tab/doc/topics/a-basic-tab.md

 * [new Tab()][ref-new-tab] creates a new Tab object.
 * [counter.update()][ref-tab.prototype.update] updates `counter` with a new value and notifies all its subscribers.
 * [counter.throw()][ref-tab.prototype.throw] sets `counter` to the failed state (this is probably not going to be necessary in this very simple example) and notifies all its subscribers.
 * [counter.try( onUpdatedProcessor )][ref-tab.prototype.try] subscribes to all notifications from `counter` and creates a new Tab object for further processing.
-When an update notification is received, the processor function is executed.
-When an error notification is received, the notification is passed on to all subscribers of the new tab created by this method.
+When an 'updated' notification is received, the processor function is executed.
+When a 'thrown' notification is received, the notification is passed on to all subscribers of the new tab created by this method.
 * [.catch( onThrownProcessor )][ref-tab.prototype.catch] subscribes to all notifications from the tab created by `counter.try`.
-When an error notification is received, the processor function is executed.
+When a 'thrown' notification is received, the processor function is executed.